Pixie (X-Men): New Mutants

-Following the events of Second Coming, like the New Mutants, Pixie goes for a holiday to relax.
-Magik comes to request her help in her own personal war but Pixie dismisses her, claiming that the last time she helped Magik, she ripped out a piece of her soul and she just rescued her from Limbo.
+Following the events of Second Coming, like the New Mutants, Gwynn goes for a holiday to relax.
+Magik comes to request her help in her own personal war but she dismisses her, claiming that the last time she helped Magik, she ripped out a piece of her soul and she just rescued her from Limbo.
 She is then ambushed and captured by Project Purgatory who steal her Souldagger.
-After Project Purgatory capture the New Mutants, they use Magik's Soulsword to separate the bloodstone from Pixie's Souldagger.
-Escaping with Magik and Karma, Pixie is returned to Utopia where she recovers while the rest of the X-Men begin to battle the Elder Gods.
-Once the Elder Gods and Project Purgatory have been defeated, Magik comes to Pixie with a golden box containing her Souldagger and both her bloodstones.
+After Project Purgatory capture the New Mutants, they use Magik's Soulsword to separate the bloodstone from Gwynn's Souldagger.
+Escaping with Magik and Karma, Gwynn is returned to Utopia, where she recovers while the rest of the X-Men begin to battle the Elder Gods.
+Once the Elder Gods and Project Purgatory have been defeated, Magik comes to Gwynn with a golden box containing her Souldagger and both her bloodstones.

 Hell To Pay

-Pixie, along with a few other X-Men are summoned to a town by Dani Moonstar where an attack decades earlier by some demons led to them becoming trapped in one of the town's residents to protect them all.
+Gwynn, along with a few other X-Men, is summoned to a town by Danielle Moonstar, where an attack decades earlier by some demons led to them becoming trapped in one of the town's residents to protect them all.
 Now that she is dying they need to figure out how to deal with the demons.
-Pixie demonstrates she has some knowledge in sealing spells and entrapment wards.
+Gwynn demonstrates she has some knowledge in sealing spells and entrapment wards.
 After the arrival of the new Ghost Rider, the demons are released and a battle ensues.
-Working together with Ghost Rider, they send the demons back to Hell with Pixie reciting a spell, sealing them for good.
+Working together with Ghost Rider, they send the demons back to Hell with Gwynn reciting a spell, sealing them for good.

 X-Men: Schism

-During the events of Schism, Pixie has been teleporting various teams of X-Men around the world to combat all the sentinels.
+During the events of Schism, Gwynn has been teleporting various teams of X-Men around the world to combat all the sentinels.
 During one fight she injures her hands and has to sit out as she can no longer teleport.
-According to her, without painkillers, it hurts too much to concentrate and with them, she cannot think straight enough but will still stand by her fellow students to help take on the giant sentinel approaching Utopia.
+According to her, without painkillers, it hurts too much to concentrate, and with them, she cannot think straight enough but will still stand by her fellow students to help take on the giant sentinel approaching Utopia.

 Regenesis

-Recovering from the events of Schism, Pixie approaches Velocidad at first to get help with her medication but when they start talking, things become quite flirty between them and eventually start kissing.
+Recovering from the events of Schism, Gwynn approaches Velocidad at first to get help with her medication but when they start talking, things become quite flirty between them and eventually start kissing.
 Hope walks in and catches them in the act and storms out.
-Pixie then slaps Velocidad and leaves.
-Later Pixie is packing to return to Westchester when Hope approaches and begs her to join her team, as they need a teleporter.
+Gwynn then slaps Velocidad and leaves.
+She is later packing to return to Westchester when Hope approaches and begs her to join her team, as they need a teleporter.

-After a training exercise, Hope finds a new light on Cerebra and has Pixie teleport the group to Pakistan to locate the mutant.
+After a training exercise, Hope finds a new light on Cerebra and has Gwynn teleport the group to Pakistan to locate the mutant.
 The group splits up with Pixie teamed with Velocidad.
 They are ambushed by soldiers and separated.
-Pixie ends up captured by them and after being rescued, teleports the team and an amnesic Sebastian Shaw back to Utopia.
+Gwynn ends up captured by them and after being rescued, teleports the team and an amnesic Sebastian Shaw back to Utopia.

 Wolverine and the X-Men

-Pixie graduated from the Jean Grey School for Higher Learning and became an official X-Man in the final issue of Wolverine and the X-Men.
+Gwynn graduated from the Jean Grey School for Higher Learning and became an official X-Man in the final issue of Wolverine and the X-Men.